cosmos/interchain-security/docs/docs/validators/overview.md

 ## Key assignment
 Validators can use different consensus keys on the provider and each of the consumer chains.
 The consumer chain consensus key must be registered on the provider before use.

-For more information check our the [Key assignment overview and guide](../features/key-assignment.md)
+For more information check out the [Key assignment overview and guide](../features/key-assignment.md)

 ## References:
 - [Cosmos Hub Validators FAQ](https://hub.cosmos.network/main/validators/validator-faq.html)